umarhassan-mitodl/21m.011-fall-2024/content/pages/week-4-lecture-4-more-music-from-the-renaissance.md

 {{< tdclose >}}{{< trclose >}}{{< tbodyclose >}}{{< tableclose >}}

-Now listen to how Dufay uses this tune as the basis for his “Kyrie”: Performed by the Hilliard Ensemble {{% resource_link "5abb593d-de6e-4d77-82f7-108ff3706e32" "\[Listen on YouTube\]" %}}
+Now listen to how Dufay uses this tune as the basis for his “Kyrie”: Performed by the Hilliard Ensemble [\[Listen on YouTube\]](https://www.youtube.com/watch?v=CnJse-D_AzM)

 Here is the text and translation: